mrmav/self-gamejam/README.md

 ## mvp 4
 - [ ] Each player has to collect its color flags to gain points?;
-- [ ] Able to spawn snow flakes so the other player chrashes againts them (soft obstable);
+- [ ] Able to spawn snow flakes so the other player crashes against them (soft obstacle);
     - For that you need to collect snowballs!

 ### Nice to have (unordered list):